 Gemma of Two Scots Abroad says:

-Craig and I (Gemma) are Team Salomon.
+Craig and I (Gemma) are Team Salomon for the most comfortable shoes.
 Craig has been rocking his Salomon Mens Comet 3D GTX since 2013 and I’m not lying when I say he’s pretty much worn them every day.

 Patti of The Savvy Globetrotter says: